MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Add-PnPListItem.md

 # Add-PnPListItem

 ## SYNOPSIS
-Adds an item to a list
+Adds an item to a list with the creation time as the current date and the author name is the one executing the Cmdlet.
+It cannot be customized.

 ## SYNTAX